Learning Temporal Resolution in Spectrogram for Audio Classification: Introduction

-Besides, the potential of the high-resolution spectrogram, e.g., with one milliseconds~(ms) hop size, is still unclear.
-Some popular choices of hop size including \num{10}~ms~\citep{bock2012online, kong2020panns, gong2021ast} and \num{12.5}~ms~\citep{shen2018natural_12_5, rybakov2022real_12_5}.
-Previous studies~\citep{kong2020panns,ferraro2021low} show classification performance can be steadily improved with the increase of resolution.
-One remaining question is: Can even finer resolution improve the performance?
-We conduct a pilot study for this question on a limited-vocabulary speech recognition task with hop sizes smaller than \num{10}~ms~(see Figure~\ref{fig-sc} in Appendix~\ref{app-figures}).
-We noticed that accuracy can still be improved with smaller hop size, at a cost of increased computational complexity.
-This indicates there is still useful information in the higher temporal resolution.
+Besides, the potential of the high-resolution spectrogram, e.g., with a one-millisecond hop size, is still unclear.
+Some popular choices of hop size including $10$~ms~\citep{bock2012online, kong2020panns, gong2021ast} and $12.5$~ms~\citep{rybakov2022real_12_5}.
+Previous studies~\cite {kong2020panns,ferraro2021low} show classification performance can be steadily improved with the increase of resolution.
+One remaining question is: can even finer resolution improve the performance?
+We conduct an ablation study for this question on a limited-vocabulary speech recognition task with hop sizes smaller than $10$~ms. We noticed that accuracy can still be improved with smaller hop size, at a cost of increased computational complexity.
+By introducing DiffRes with high-resolution spectrograms, we observe that the classifier performance gains are maintained while the computational cost is significantly reduced.